-Will coronavirus redefine 2020 Christmas celebration in Ghana and beyond?
+Will Coronavirus redefine 2020 Christmas celebration in Ghana and beyond?

 Activities

-On this special season, Christians share Christmas cards, food and drinks, hampers, dresses and footwear among others to families, neighbours, orphanages and other poor and needy individuals.
+On this special season, Christians share Christmas cards, food and drinks, hampers, dresses and footwears among others to families, neighbours, orphanages and other poor and needy individuals.

 Christmas celebration is most enjoyed with sharing of nine lessons taken from memory verses in the Holy Bible and carols such as “Silent Night|”, “Mary’s Boy Child”, “Oh Christmas Tree:, “Oh Holy Night”, “The First Noel”, “O Come, O Come Emmanuel”, “Joy to the World” and “Jingle Bells”.